Auto-Rig

 X-Muscles System

-Muscles simulation addon: X-Muscles System
+Muscles simulation addon, raising the bar for realism: X-Muscles System

 X-Pose Picker